gildasmorvan/similar2logo/README.md

 ### Running Similar2Logo

-Running Similar2Logo using the git repository is easier when using a Java IDE supporting maven, such that the [eclipse framework](https://eclipse.org/downloads/), since the dependencies and required libraries are automatically loaded.
-Then, running a simulation simply requires to identify the main class of the simulation and running it through the IDE.
+When using the git repository version of Similar2Logo, running simulations is easier with a Java IDE supporting maven, such that the [eclipse framework](https://eclipse.org/downloads/).
+Indeed, such framework automate the identification of the required libraries, and running a simulation simply requires to identify the main class of the simulation and run it through the IDE.

 When you launch a Similar2Logo simulation, your browser should open a page that looks like this.